-The value of a shuffling machine is that it completely randomizes the deck.
-Unlike the manual cut-and-riffle procedure that moves cards only a few positions, a shuffling machine can thoroughly and rapidly randomize the position of every card from the discard tray before the deck goes back into play.
+The value of a shuffling machine is that it completely randomises the deck.
+Unlike the manual cut-and-riffle procedure that moves cards only a few positions, a shuffling machine can thoroughly and rapidly randomise the location of every card from the discard tray before the deck goes back into play.
 This will eliminate the effects of high-low card clumping and bring the game, hence the profit, back to a level that can be accurately predicted by mathematical probability.
-This offers no advantage to either the house or the player, but eliminates unfair advantages on either side of the table.
+This offers no advantage to either the house or the player but eliminates unfair advantages on either side of the table.

-If you’re still suspicious of the casino’s motives, there are a handful or legitimate reasons that shuffling machines periodically appear in casinos.
+If you’re still suspicious of the casino’s motives, there are a handful of legitimate reasons that shuffling machines periodically appear in casinos.
 Primarily, they reduce the possibility of collusion (a crooked dealer working in cahoots with a player to cheat the house).
 An added advantage is that a machine shuffles cards faster than a human being can, so there’s less of a wait during the shuffling procedure, and more hands are played during any given hour.
-Finally, since shuffling the only procedure that requires muchskill on the part of the dealer, a casino can cut its labor costs by hiring less skilled staff and using machines to handle the cards.
+Finally, since shuffling the only procedure that requires much skill on the part of the dealer, a casino can cut its labour costs by hiring less skilled staff and using machines to handle the cards.

-Even so, there’s no incentive for a player to prefer a table where a shuffling machine is operated over one at which a dealer handles the cardsand most players do not.
+Even so, there’s no incentive for a player to prefer a table where a shuffling machine is operated over one at which a dealer handles the cards—and most players do not.
 In a recent trip to a casino that was experimenting with shuffling machines, this was painfully evident.
 In one pit, dealers still handled the cards.
-All the chairs were filled and there were customers who would wait to play rather than crossing the floor to the (many) empty chairs at tables in another pit where the shuffling machines had been installed.
+All the chairs were filled, and some customers would wait to play rather than crossing the floor to the (many) empty chairs at tables in another pit where the shuffling machines had been installed.